hail-is/hail/python/hail/docs/annotationdb.rst

     - Feature truncation
     - Intergenic variant

-*  Take the gene symbol from the canonical transcript with the most severe consequence
+*  If a canonical transcript with the most severe consequence exists, take that gene and transcript.
+Otherwise, take a non-canonical transcript with the most severe consequence.

 Though this is the default logic, you may wish to define gene symbols differently.
 One way to do so while still using the VEP output would be to add VEP annotations to your VDS, create a gene symbol variant annotation by parsing through the VEP output however you